Manufacturing Companies: Keep your Cash for a Longer Time

 Conclusion

-Life sciences companies are capital intensive, but they can increase their runway by 6 months with the right framework.
+Manufacturing companies are capital intensive, but they can increase their cash with the right framework.
 It is key to make efficiency and cost management a priority from the start.
-By prioritizing procurement, financial planning, and managing regulatory compliance, they can substantially reduce expenses (which is equivalent as saying they can extend their runway, all else equal).
-Early adoption of these practices not only enhances immediate financial health but also builds a sustainable business model that is attractive to investors.
+By prioritizing procurement, financial planning, and managing regulatory compliance, they can substantially reduce expenses (which is equivalent as saying they can have cash for a longer period, all else equal).
+Early adoption of these practices not only enhances immediate financial health but also builds a sustainable business model.
 Achieving financial discipline early is crucial.

 Don’t leave it to chance.